 Mundaring State Forest is a destination near Perth, Western Australia’s capital city.
 This natural area is filled with exciting opportunities to enjoy the great outdoors.
-Explore the woodlands and wetlands of Mundaring State Forest, and while you’re there learn about the rich history of Perth and the surrounding areas.
-During your adventures, keep an eye out for diverse wildlife.
-Since Mundaring State Forest is a protected area, you can spot wallabies and unique bird species.
-You may also encounter reptiles.
+Explore the bush and wetlands of Mundaring State Forest, and while you’re there learn about the rich history of Perth and the surrounding areas.

 Mundaring State Forest covers an area of approximately 130,000 hectares.
 This massive nature reserve offers a variety of natural wonders, including striking rock formations, plants and beautiful waterways.
 When you tour the riverside areas of Mundaring State Forest, take some time to admire the intricate limestone formations.
 These are beautiful geological masterpieces, so remember to bring a high-quality camera.

 If you enjoy memorable overland journeys, walk along Mundaring’s rugged bushwalking tracks.
 Mundaring State Forest offers a variety of tracks, so this is a suitable destination for bushwalkers of all ages and experience levels.
 New explorers will enjoy the flat gravel tracks, and veteran bushwalkers can challenge themselves with the steep and rocky wilderness trails.
 Regardless of your preferences, you will be rewarded with picturesque views.
 After a long day of bushwalking, rest near a flowing stream.
 These tiny rivers of pure water will help you rejuvenate your senses, so plunge your face into an icy stream.